Group Policy Not Applying to Users or Computers: A Systematic Diagnosis

 -

 Has enough time passed?
 Group Policy applies at startup (computer policy) and at logon (user policy) by default.
-Background refresh runs every 90 minutes with a random offset.
+Background refresh runs every 90 minutes with a random offset of up to 30 minutes.

 gpupdate /forceforces an immediate refresh — run it and wait 2 minutes before concluding a policy is not applying. -